 I use formative assessments mostly with Novices but also early Intermediates:

 - My favorite formative assessment is a monthly Timed Write, to keep track of my students’ growth.

 - I used to try to be all fancy doing an electronic portfolio but now I am low tech: I put all assessments into a manila folder for each student.
 I have seen teachers reporting major success with portfolios in terms of demonstrating students’ growth.

 I use summative assessments only if I have to with Novices (Semester Exam, Final Exam) and roughly every quarter with my Intermediates:

-- My favorite summative assesments are Integrated Performance Assessments.
+- My favorite summative assessments are Integrated Performance Assessments.

-Read the second installment in this series on Assessments in the Communicative and Comprehension based classroom.
+Read the second installment in this series on Assessments in the Communicative and Comprehension based classroom: Assessments for Novice learners.